-Accessing Child Abuse Material Charges, Melbourne Victoria
+Accessing Child Abuse Material: Charges in Melbourne, Victoria

 Accessing child abuse material is a serious offence, if you are facing charges for accessing child abuse material, this crime carries a maximum custodial sentence of a decade in custody.
-This is therefore a matter with which you want the best advice and representation available.
+This is, therefore, a matter with which you want the best advice and representation available.

 Have you been charged with Accessing Child Abuse Material?